US is also expanding surveillance in Europe.

 This passage comes from a letter from the highest intelligence advocate Robert Litt and was also published by the European Commission.

 Presidential Decree PPD 28 by 2014

-PPD-28 concerns "Signal Intelligence en Gros", that is, the tapping of complete data streams, and lists the permitted fields of application.
-The spectrum ranges from "monitoring certain activities of foreign powers" to counter-terrorism and "cybersecurity" to the discovery of potential threats to the US or one of its allies in general.
-The FBI can also access this data legally for investigations into "transnational crimes", but only in filtered form after the NSA has released them.
+PPD-28 concerns “Signals Intelligence en Gros”, ie the tapping of complete data streams, and lists the permitted areas of application.
+The spectrum ranges from “monitoring certain activities of foreign powers” to countering terrorism and “cybersecurity” to discovering potential threats against the USA or one of its allies in general.
+The FBI can also legally access this data for “transnational crime” investigations, but only in a filtered form after the NSA has released it.

 Planned access maximization

-That will change soon, because the presidential decree "Executive Order 12333", also mentioned by the EU in terms of data minimization, is currently undergoing an update.
-While PPD-28 comes from President Barack Obama, 12333 1981 was already put into force by then-President Ronald Reagan and subsequently amended several times, including during the last few months under President George W. Bush in the year 2008 with the decree 13470.
-Officially, this update was identified as strengthening the role of the Supreme Intelligence Officer, who was also mandated to create a framework for distributing data to each agency.
+That will change soon, because the executive decree “Executive Order 12333”, also mentioned by the EU in terms of data minimization, is currently undergoing an update.
+While PPD-28 originated from President Barack Obama, 12333 was put into effect by the then President Ronald Reagan as early as 1981 and was amended several times as a result, including during the past few months under President George W. Bush in 2008 with Decree 13470 identified this update as strengthening the role of the Supreme Intelligence Officer, who was also tasked with creating a framework for distributing data across agencies.